Ninja-Squad/ninja-squad.github.com/_posts/2018-12-21-angular-cli-7.2.md

       "styles": true
     }

+### Build Event Log

+A new flag called `buildEventLog` has been added to `ng build`.
+This flag needs a filename as a parameter and will generate the specified file, with a timeline of the build events.
+Currently, running `ng build --build-event-log log.txt` generates:

+    {"id":{"started":{}},"started":{"command":"build","start_time_millis":1544793799294}}
+    {"id":{"finished":{}},"finished":{"finish_time_millis":1544793807037,"exit_code":{"code":0}}}

+As you can see, it only logs a `started` and `finished` events for now.
+This is heavily inspired by the [Build Event Protocol](https://docs.bazel.build/versions/master/build-event-protocol.html), and we will probably get a more detailed report in the future (this is probably introduced with the future Bazel build in mind).

 ## New flag for ng update

 A new `verbose` flag is available for this command to detail what exactly is going on and help debug potential issues.